 There are not many issues that can cause so many problems in virtually every area of the body than Histamine Intolerance (HIT).
-The following is from a lecture I gave our doctors at the Hansa Center.
-Although every doctor has been extensively trained at the post-graduate level in virtually every pathology known to mankind, as you will see here HIT is a specialty of its own, since there is so much to know.
-The following are bullet points outlining everything you would want to know about HIT.
+The following is from a lecture I gave the doctors at the Hansa Center.
+Although every doctor has been extensively trained at the post-graduate level in virtually every pathology known to mankind, as you will see here, HIT is a specialty of its own, since there is so much to know.
+The following are just the bullet points outlining everything you would want to know about HIT.

 - The decreased ability of the body to breakdown histamine